dunglas/mercure/spec/mercure.md

 including, but not limited to, readable streams [@W3C.NOTE-streams-api-20161129] and [XMLHttpRequest](https://xhr.spec.whatwg.org/) (used by popular polyfills) **MAY** also be used.

-The hub sends to the subscriber updates for resources matching the provided URI templates.
-If the value of a `topic` parameter is not a valid URI template, then the provided identifier **MUST** match exactly the resource identifier.
+The hub sends to the subscriber updates for topics matching the provided topic selectors.

 If an update is marked as `private`, the hub **MUST NOT** dispatch it to subscribers not authorized to receive it.
 See (#authorization).